propcom/ckeditor/README.txt

  - CKEditor for Drupal is currently maintained by CKEditor team and Jorrit Schippers. http://ckeditor.com/

- - CKEditor - The text editor for internet
-     Copyright (C) 2003-2009 CKSource - Frederico Knabben http://cksource.com/
+ - CKEditor - The text editor for the Internet Copyright (C) 2003-2009 CKSource - Frederico Knabben http://cksource.com/